awsdocs/aws-lambda-developer-guide/doc_source/with-s3-tutorial.md

    + **Destination** – **Lambda function**
    + **Lambda function** – **CreateThumbnail**

-For more information on event configuration, see [Enabling and configuring event notifications using the Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information on event configuration, see [Enabling and configuring event notifications using the Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Step 9\.
 Test using the S3 trigger<a name="with-s3-tutorial-configure-event-source-test-end-to-end"></a>